akosidoctor26/dynamic-formik/README.md

 ##TODO
 - Custom validations from Schema
 - Storybook for sample app
+  - Basic flat object form
+  - Nested object form
+  - Nested object and array form
+  - Multiple schemas inside a form
+  - Validations from schema
+  - Conditional fields
 - Dynamic Lookup Source (API)
 - Hierarchical fields - Filter lookups based on other field's value
+- Default error component
+- Other config for extensibility
+  - on<event> handlers
+  - other props

 ## FEATURES

-- Generate a Form using a JSON schema.
+- Generate a Form using a JSON schema - text, textarea, checkbox, select, and option.
+No styles.
 - Nested Objects or Arrays.
 - Conditional fields - Sets field property based on other field's value/prop on the same level
   - hidden